Application and Program Guidelines

 All funded organizations are required to participate in a yearly

-economic impact survey and report issued by the Massachusetts
+economic impact survey and report issued by the Mass

-Cultural Council annually and due at the end of November.
+Cultural Council annually and due in mid-November.
 MassDevelopment

 reserves the right to withhold, reduce, or cancel grants if an

 - Misses deadlines for raising matching funds, entering into

 the grant agreement, completing economic impact survey, or submitting

 - Does not notify MassDevelopment and the Mass Cultural Council of significant